-It’s Hard to Get Fresh Air in a Modern Home
+Why Is It Hard to Get Fresh Air in a Modern Home?

-This can contribute to many symptoms where a heat pump, furnace, or forced-air system may:
+This can contribute to many symptoms that a heat pump, furnace, or forced-air system may cause, including:

 Because of these things, monitoring and maintaining your indoor air quality is a huge deal.
 There are, fortunately, many ways to accomplish this, and many homeowners never deal with any detrimental health issues due to the state of their HVAC system.

 At GAC Services, we’ve been providing comprehensive heat pump maintenance services and more for decades.
-We have the skill and knowledge needed to not only ensure that your heat pump only moves cleaner air, but also to help your heat pump to add to the overall healthiness of your home air.
+We have the skills and knowledge needed to ensure that your heat pump moves cleaner air, providing a healthy and safe living environment for you and your family.